Our most popular ham! Moist and tender with a lovely mild flavour! Cooked & ready to eat. [more...]

 The results of her labours were hams that were quicker to make, but more importantly gave a product that was distinctly milder in flavour than the distinctly saltier dry cured hams of york.

 The ham is unglazed ready for you to dress, either with breadcrumbs (not supplied), or glaze if you prefer.
-Our enticing range of three new glazes is the perfect answer to a delicious and attractive ham.
+Our Honey & Mustard glaze is the perfect answer to a delicious and attractive ham.